Breeding, Diseases, Puppy and Kitten Care, Shelter and Rescue Resources, Vaccines

 What vaccines do dogs need?
 What are core vaccines for dogs?
 Learn about annual dogs shots, modified live vs killed vaccines, and more.

 Dog Vaccine Abbreviations | Revival Animal Health

+What does DA2PP stand for?
+What is the dog vaccine bordetella abbreviation?
 Dog vaccines come in a variety of combinations and may be identified by abbreviations.
-Here's a handy guide to help you determine what these letters stand for.
+Here's a handy dog vaccination guide to help you determine what the letters stand for.

 Giving vaccines to your dog or cat can be scary at first, so it helps to be prepared.
 Learn the difference between subcutaneous, intramuscular and intranasal vaccines.